 I’d researched this beforehand and found that the even numbered rows resulted in single seats closer to the window, thus ensuring more privacy, so I had selected 4A.

 There was a bottle of water waiting for me, along with the amenity kit.
-For some reason, there was a light on the seat whose sole purpose seemed to be to illuminated the water bottle.
+For some reason, there was a light on the seat whose sole purpose seemed to be to illuminate the water bottle.

 As usual, I looked at the amenity kit while I waited for boarding to be completed.
 It was the same as last time (another PSA retro look), with the addition of mouthwash, earplugs, headphone covers, a pen & tissues.

-As far as liquor & beer, they were exactly the same as what you’d find on a domestic flight.
+As far as liquor & beer, they were exactly the same as what you’d find on a domestic AA flight.
 I’d like to see more airlines invest a tiny bit of effort on improving their liquor & beer selections.
 It wouldn’t cost much more to have some smaller, higher-quality brands offered.
 I imagine that even if the brands might normally cost a bit more, they’d be willing to offer a discount to have people sampling their beverages.

 Then for dessert I had ice cream & my customary glass of port.